cguliuzza/cguliuzza/README.md

 # React Product Engineer

+I am available for hire and freelance work.
+Contact me: hello@christinaguliuzza.com

 Product and user-focused React Engineer with personable and compassionate communication skills.

-I have developed and maintained end-to-end products using Javascript and React.
+I have developed and maintained web products using Javascript and React.
 I am particularly interested in programming customer-centric SaaS applications, with a focus on data-driven decision making and rapid growth.

 My understanding of user experience, and data analysis enables me to make informed product decisions.
 My colleagues have described me as detail-oriented, patient, and reliable.